pucherot/Pi.Alert/README.md

 ### API

 A possibility to send a request to the Pi.Alert backend via different ways.
-Currently the API offers the possibility to query 4 things:
+Currently the API offers the possibility to query 6 things:
   - System status *(Scan on or off, Counts all, online, offline, archived and new devices)*
   - All online devices *(MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port)*
   - All offline devices *(MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port)*
   - All online ICMP devices *(IP, Name, RTT)*
   - All offline ICMP devices *(IP, Name)*
   - Information about a specific device *(all information, without events and presence)*

-With the API (from Pi.Alert 3.7.9+) it is possible to integrate Pi.Alert into Home Assistant.
-How it works, you can look up in the API documentation.

 [Pi.Alert API Usage and Examples / Home Assistant integration](docs/API-USAGE.md)